For explanation of figures and data, see footnotes below.

 Your savings compared to others in Health

-HSE is the 27th best performer out of 55 public bodies.
-Please note that another 14 public bodies were removed from this comparison because they either submitted insufficient data to calculate a savings result or aspects of their data need to be improved or verified.
+HSE is the 48th best performer out of 66 public bodies.
+Please note that another 1 public body were removed from this comparison because they either submitted insufficient data to calculate a savings result or aspects of their data need to be improved or verified.

 Savings of Health public bodies